13917931-project-tasks/dnstun-docs/zeek_info.md

 ## Introduction

-- Zeek is a network tracking software, which can be used to obtain more information the traffic ongoing, through logs, and, thus, Zeek can be a helpful resource to analyze anomalies in traffic.
-In this sense, Zeek is powered by analyzers, which define protocols and network patterns to track, and by scripts, that basically tell Zeek what to do when facing a certain pattern of traffic.
-The scripts can define actions and functions that have to be executed when a certain event happens, for instance;
+- Zeek is a traffic monitoring tool which generates logs about the network activities, and, thus, these informations can be used to detect anomalies in the traffic;
+- There is the possibility of promoting a custom analysis over the traffic, generating specific logs with information that interests the user.

+### Zeek structure

+- Analyzers: Parse the incoming traffic, and divide the payload in units.
+Each unit have parameters, related to the processing of specific parts of the payload;
+- Events: Whenever Zeek ends the processing of a unit, an event is generated;
-- A Zeek event is triggered when a certain pattern of traffic is detected.
-For example, whenever a message related to the DNS protocol is detected, this triggers the *dns_message* event.
-In this sense, Zeek events can be mentioned in scripts in order to promote the execution of certain actions and functions when a specific event is triggered;
+- Scripts: One of the main functions of Zeek Scripts is to generate logs based on the events.
+In this sense, events can be used as functions in scripts, to define the execution of some commands in the context of the triggering of an event;
+- In this sense, the parameters defined in the analyzers can be used in the scripts, just like a parameter of a common function.

 ## Creating a new script in Zeek